 What Does the U.S. Smartphone Market Look Like?

-The two leaders were the only two of the top five to gain subscribers quarter-over-quarter, but Apple topped the growth charts with a 1.5 percentage-point growth that was double Samsung’s 0.7.
+The two were the only two of the top five to gain subscribers quarter-over-quarter, but Apple topped the growth charts with a 1.5 percentage-point growth that was double Samsung’s 0.7.
 Apple’s growth can be attributed to the record-setting launch of the iPhone 5, which hit store shelves at the end of September, Apple Insider said.

 Our 20-page proprietary analysis of Apple’s stock is ready.
 Click here and to get your Cheat Sheet report now!